 We are following the OCR Explaining the Modern World History specification.
 This (like all History courses) involves a mixture of both British and non British history, and of modern and older history.
 In Year 10, you will complete the Depth Study of the USA from 1945 to 1975 that you begin at the end of Year 9.
-Then you will study world History from 1919 to 1975, with a particular focus on the periods just before and after WW2.
-In Year 11, you will do a themed study of War and its impact on British history, combined with an in depth study of the period of the English Civil War, and an in depth study of a castle for our British history element.
+Then you will study world History from 1919 to 2001, with a particular focus on the periods just before and after WW2.
+In Year 11, you will do a themed study of War and its impact on British history, combined with an in depth study of the period of the English Civil War for our British history element.